olliem5/olliem5/README.md

 ### olliem5
  #### Current Projects
-  - Ferox (Minecraft 1.12.2 private client)
+  - Ferox (Minecraft 1.12.2 Private Client)

  #### Other
 - If you'd like to contact me, you can do so on my Discord, ollie#0057.